oliverfaase/github-portfolio/README.md

 </div>

-### Repeatable Monitoring Approach
+### Monitoring and Analysis

-Predefined drone flight locations and automated flight plans allow photographs to be captured from consistent positions and viewing angles.
-This supports comparison of vegetation change, sediment deposition, shoreline erosion, bank stability, habitat shifts, and other visible environmental changes.
+Predefined drone flight locations and automated flight plans allow imagery to be collected from consistent positions and viewing angles.
+This supports comparison of vegetation change, sediment deposition, erosion, bank stability, habitat shifts, and other visible environmental changes.

-### GeoAI-Assisted Analysis

-The project incorporates GeoAI-assisted workflows that compare imagery from different monitoring periods and help identify potential shoreline changes.
-Automated comparison directs attention toward locations that may require closer environmental review.
+The project also incorporates GeoAI-assisted workflows that compare imagery from different monitoring periods and identify locations that may require closer review.

 <details>
 <summary><strong>View the shoreline-monitoring workflow</strong></summary>